smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

   * catching exception if network is not available
   * added UPS via Synology disk station example to readme
   * fixed error occurring after exception of type "network not available"

+* odlinfo:

+  * Updated to new data interface https://odlinfo.bfs.de/ODL/DE/service/datenschnittstelle/datenschnittstelle_node.html
+  * No more use and password needed
+  * Added web interface
+  * Added cycle and cached json data
+  * Added manual update option, reduced default cycle to 1800 sec
+  * Bumped version to 1.5.1
+  * Added auto update for items

 * onewire: